claudiocantara/graphqlStudy/README.md

 - Nodemon
 - Babel-Node
 - MongoDB
+- Express

 ## Use

-Client and Server are in same project, you must navigate inside each folder, and run the task `npm start`, you will need two terminal's window.
+Client and Server are in same project, you must navigate inside each folder, install they dependency `npm init` after run the task `npm start`, you will need two terminal's window.
+Server run at `port` 4000, Client run at `port` 3000.

 At `Server` folder, you should create a `config.js` and write your moongoDB config there.
 EG:
 ```